dacr/zio-lmdb/README.md

 # Lightning Memory Database (LMDB) for ZIO [![][ZIOLMDBManagerImg]][ZIOLMDBManagerLnk]

-This is a work in progress software library, all current tests are OK, first preliminary releases are available on maven central.

-## Goal
+Why ZIO-lmdb ?
+Because I wanted a very simple **embedded** (in the same process) ACID database for small applications while keeping deployment, maintenance, upgrades as simple as possible.

+ZIO-lmdb is based on the powerful [lmdb-java][JLMDB] library and bring a higher level API in order to enhance the developer experience.

-Simple embedded database, easy to use opinionated API, with features dedicated to changes follow-up.
+So ZIO-lmdb is an embedded key/value database, with an easy to use opinionated API, choices have been made to make the developer experience as simple as possible :
-"changes follow-up" means that the API provide you everything you need to know about what is done by LMDB, for example an update mean you'll receive back both the previous and the newest record.

-The first API only provides atomic operations with hidden transactions.
+- JSON based storage using zio-json,
+- safe update by using a lambda which will be called with the previous value if it exists and returns the new value,
+- identifiers are managed by the developer, just use [UUID][UUID] or [ULID][ZIO-ULID].

 API is designed to not lie, all functions signatures describe precisely what you must expect from them, thanks to [ZIO][ZIO] and [Scala3][Scala3].

 ## Definitions

-For better understanding, this library use a slightly different vocabulary from LMDB original one :
+For a better understanding, this library use a slightly different vocabulary from LMDB original one :
 - **Database** :  (*LMDB talk about Environment*)
   - The place where the database file is stored on your file system
   - A set of configuration for this database (expected maximum size, expected collection number)